 For deferred decommissioning, as described in section 4, Class I facilities and uranium mines and mills licensees shall prepare a storage with surveillance plan and submit it to the CNSC for acceptance, in addition to the DDP.
 The storage with surveillance plan may be submitted as part of the DDP or as a stand-alone document.
-This plan should be updated as necessary and submitted to the CNSC every five years throughout the storage with surveillance planse, or as requested by CNSC staff.
+This plan should be updated as necessary and submitted to the CNSC every five years throughout the storage with surveillance phase, or as requested by CNSC staff.
 The storage with surveillance plan should outline:

-- responsibilities ( of who?)
+- responsibilities

 - functional services and systems

 - maintenance, inspection and surveillance

 - building hazard identification

 - hazard control measures

 - activities envisioned or planned to reduce the risks

 - access control and zoning

 - environmental protection control measures

 - emergency plan and procedures

 - usage boundaries during storage with surveillance

 - facility change or modification process

-- waste management provisions.
+- waste management

-- quality assurance program
+- quality assurance

 - qualification and training program

-- records keeping.
+- records